taku-n/taku-n.github.io/content/posts/vrchat.md

 Rename the avatar name.
 Delete scenes except "scene".
 Select an avatar in Hierarchy to be converted by VRCQuestTools.
+Open "VRCQuestTools -> Remove PhysBones" and reduce PhysBones up to 8.
 Convert the avatar by VRCQuestTools by "VRCQuestTools -> Convert Avatar for Quest".
 Choose a directory to save a converted avatar. e.g. Assets/KRT/QuestAvatars/
 Press the button of "変換"
-Get its PhysBones matched between PC and Quest.
-Reduce its PhysBones.
-The maximum is 8.
 Show only the PC avatar by changing the inspector settings.
 Test the avatar locally.
 Upload the avatar for PC.